danielthedifficult/git-ai-summary/README.md

 ## Todo

-- [ ] Create GitHub action to do this on a recurring schedule
+- [ ] Create GitHub action that would do this on a recurring schedule or on certain events
+- [ ] Add types, convert to TS ?
 - [ ] Add other models / parameters (like gpt-3.5-turbo)
 - [ ] Better output (chalk-style coloring, etc.)
 - [ ] Add token usage (and expected costs) information